 We report in Table 7.21, the performance results of the 2-level parallel method for the Fuselage with 6.5 million degrees of freedom.
 This is the analogous to Table 7.8 of Subsection 7.4.2.2.
 We use the 2-level parallel algorithm only for the simulations that left idle processors when the standard (1-level parallel) algorithm was run due to memory constraints.
 In that case, the 8 or 16 subdomain decompositions require respectively 7 GBytes and 5 GBytes of memory; so that the 1-level parallel implementation can only exploits one of the four SMP processors.
-That means that the 8 subdomain simulation using the 1-level parallel approach requires the use of 8 SMP nodes, where only one processor per node is used; its leaves 24 idle processors.
-Even worse, the 16 subdomain simulation requires 16 SMP nodes where still only one processors per node is used.
+That means that the 8 subdomain simulation using the 1-level parallel approach requires the use of 8 SMP nodes, where only one processor per node is used; its leaves 24 idle processors per node is used.
 It leaves 48 idle processors.
 In such a context the benefit of the 2-level parallel approach is clear.
-The parallel performance of the $M{\rm d-64}$ and $M{\rm sp-64}$ are reported in this table and similar results are given for the other test problems (Table 7.22 for the Fuselage with 3.3 millions degrees of freedom and Table 7.23 for the Rouet with 1.3 million degrees of freedom)
+The parallel performance of the M{d-64} and M{sp-64} are reported in this table and similar results are given for the other test problems (Table 7.22 for the Fuselage with 3.3 millions degrees of freedom and Table 7.23 for the Rouet with 1.3 million degrees of freedom)